-- Have knowledge to transform raw materials into useful pharmaceutical and fine chemical products with commercial interest through systematic use of engineering concepts and methods. - Acquire basic knowledge of preformulation and formulation of drugs, pharmaceutical unit operations and manufacturing - Attain knowledge on packaging and quality control of pharmaceutical dosage forms.
+- 1. Have knowledge to transform raw materials into useful pharmaceutical and fine chemical products with commercial interest through systematic use of engineering concepts and methods. - 2.
+Acquire basic knowledge of preformulation and formulation of drugs - 3.
+Gain knowledge on unit processes and its application - 4.
+Attain knowledge on packaging and quality control of pharmaceutical dosage forms - 5.
+Have knowledge on pharmaceutical products & pharmaceutical analysis